The uncomfortable truth in China's property market

 Prices of new homes in Beijing rose 16 percent in September from a year earlier, data shows, compared with the national average of 9 percent.
 Price increases were even steeper elsewhere; 17 percent in Shanghai and about 20 percent in southern Guangzhou and Shenzhen.

-Beijing city authorities said they had taken several measures to stabilize land prices, including increasing supply and capping winning bids in land auctions, the Beijing Municipal Bureau of Land and Resources said.
+Beijing city authorities said they had taken several measures to stabilise land prices, including increasing supply and capping winning bids in land auctions, the Beijing Municipal Bureau of Land and Resources said.

 “We have resolutely enforced central government’s macro-economy controls to maintain a healthy, orderly and stable land market in Beijing,” the land bureau said in a statement to Reuters.